What Is a PEO

 How does a PEO work?

-At the start of the co-employment arrangement, the company and PEO sign a contract called a client service agreement (CSA), which outlines the responsibilities of each party.
-The client company remains in charge of the employee’s work schedule, the scope of work, daily responsibilities, and recruitment, while the PEO helps take on specific HR functions.
+At the start of the co-employment arrangement, the company and PEO sign a client service agreement (CSA) contract, which outlines each party’s responsibilities.
+The client company remains in charge of the employee’s work schedule, scope of work, daily responsibilities, and recruitment, while the PEO helps take on specific HR functions.

 What services does a PEO provide?